AffeJonsson/UnityLocker/README.md

 `lockerjsondotnet.unitypackage` This is the only package that UnityLocker is dependent on.
 If your project already has a JSON.NET plugin, this is not needed. (https://github.com/JamesNK/Newtonsoft.Json, MIT licence)

-`lockerversioncontrolgit.unitypackage` This adds the ability to use Git as your version control handler.
+`lockerversioncontrolgit.unitypackage` This adds the ability to use Git as your version control handler. (.NET 4.6 needed)

 `lockerlibgit2sharp.unitypackage` This is needed for the Git version control handler to work.
-If your project already has a LibGit2Sharp plugin, this is not needed. (https://github.com/libgit2/libgit2sharp, MIT Licence)
+If your project already has a LibGit2Sharp plugin, this is not needed. (https://github.com/libgit2/libgit2sharp, MIT Licence) (.NET 4.6 needed)